---->

 repulsion and other motions of magnetism could not be due to any

-form of simple pushing.
+type of simple pushing.
 Gilbert like Newton saw pushing as

-any push-magnetism, push-electricity or push-gravity, but Gilbert's
+any push-magnetism, push-electricity or push-gravity that moved heavier things substantially, but Gilbert's

 experiments proved that was not the case.
 So he deduced that these